weidenfreak/vim_config/README.markdown

 + Try out [AsNeeded-2](https://github.com/vim-scripts/Asneeded-2)
 + Try out [vim-indent-object](https://github.com/michaeljsmith/vim-indent-object)
 + Auto-switch to previous Tab when :bd-ing a buffer
++ Make supertab not kill normal <Tab>s in html filetype

 ## STRUCTURE ##
 This vim config makes use of Tim Pope's pathogen plugin, which allows all other